glFusion/astore/README.md

 # Amazon Store Plugin for glFusion
 This plugin provides a storefront for curated Amazon products, similar to the "Astore" product that Amazon is retiring on Octoberi 27, 2017.
+Using the Product Advertising API you can display a curated set of products on your site.
+Product IDs and search strings can be passed to the plugin to display other products that are not in your catalog.

 You must set up an associate account at Amazon and create your credentials before using this plugin.
 See [https://affiliate-program.amazon.com/](https://affiliate-program.amazon.com/)